-"Supplication" is a felt need - an open wound.
-It's a spontaneous cry of the heart brought to the Healer!
+First, "supplication" is a felt need - an open wound.
+It's a spontaneous heart cry brought to the Healer!

 The next word translated, "prayers," speaks of a reverence for God.
 This is more of a deliberate posturing before God.
 It's coming with a humble heart.